 How about you?
 How have you viewed coaching in the past?
 What are some areas in your life where you think you could benefit from a coach?

-If you’re a Millennial, living and/or working in Orange County and you’re confused about your calling, contact us.
+If you’re a Young Professional, living and/or working in Orange County and you’re confused about your calling, contact us.
 We’d love to talk to you and see if coaching might help you more effectively reach the goals and dreams you’re pursuing for God’s Kingdom!